vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 # Vald Agent Standalone on Kubernetes

-This article will show you how to deploy a standalone Vald Agent using Helm and run it on your kubernetes cluster.
+This article will show you how to deploy a standalone Vald Agent using Helm and run it on your Kubernetes cluster.

 ## Overview